menu title

 • Keeping knowledge current on evolving treatment and biological prevention modalities and federal treatment guidelines and recommendations

-Our goal is to increase the numbers of health care professionals in King County who provide inclusive, high quality care and treatment throughout all phases of the HIV care continuum and achieve positive health outcomes for all people with HIV in King County.
+Our goal is to increase the numbers of health care professionals in King County who provide high quality care and treatment throughout all phases of the HIV care continuum and achieve positive health outcomes for all people with HIV in King County.

 Pillar 4 Respond